-The Calls Page keeps track of all call made via the SalesLoft Dialer.
-The reason these feed exclusive to this page is thanks to our Dialer provider tracking call data on their server.
+The Calls page keeps track of all calls made via the SalesLoft Dialer.
+The reason these feed exclusively to this page is thanks to our Dialer provider tracking call data on their server.

-The Analytics page keeps tracked of any logged calls.
-Logged calls can happen using a dialer or you can log calls that took place outside of the SalesLoft platform but would like to keep a recorded note.
+The Analytics page keeps track of any logged calls.
+Logged calls can happen using the Dialer or you can log calls that took place outside of the SalesLoft platform when you would like to keep a recorded note.

 To keep your metrics aligned, we recommend completing your calls through the SalesLoft Dialer and logging all calls that take place.
 This will also give you a complete picture of how well your call metrics are doing.

 Sure, hitting call quota is important, but at the end of the day, you need to know whether those calls are making an impact.
 So, the question you need to answer is whether or not you are having meaningful conversations.

 To determine meaningful conversations, SalesLoft uses specific call dispositions and sentiments that contribute to Positive Conversations.
 First, conversations are determined by any calls labeled with the disposition Connected.
 Then, whenever calls are logged with the sentiments Interested, Timeline 6-12 Months, or Demo Set, those calls are added to the number of positive conversations.